MiguelArmado/MiguelArmado-A.S.-3.7/README.md

 I will be using an API to help me make this program possible and by doing that, it will make my program more flexible and will calculate conversions using real-time currency conversions.

 The libraries that are required for my program to run are the requests, json, and tkinter library.
 I used requests in order for me to get information from websites using URL.
 I used json to manipulate the said information from a website which is in a form of a .json file.
 Lastly, I used tkinter in order to create a GUI for my program.
+These libraries are important for my program to function.
+The user also needs to be connected the internet while using my program so that the code can utilise the API that retrieves currency conversions.